oscimp/oscimpDigital/doc/tutorials/redpitaya/2-PL/README.md

 GNU/Linux provides a homogeneous framework for configuring the FPGA of SoC chips: <span>fpga\_manager</span>.
 This framework expects the
 <span>.bit.bin</span> file to be located in the
 <span>/lib/firmware</span> of the target platform.
+Transfer this `.bit.bin` file
+to the target platform (if you use nfs for example, simply copy this file into the /nfs directory of the host computer and from your target platform OS, mount this location and copy the `.bit.bin` file in `/lib/firmware`).

-Once the file is in the right location, the driver must be informed that the FPGA must be configured and which bitstream to use:
+Once the file is in the right location, the driver must be informed that the FPGA must be configured and which bitstream to use (replace "bitstream_name.bit.bin" by the name of your `.bit.bin` file):

 ``` bash
 echo "bitstream_name.bit.bin" > /sys/class/fpga_manager/fpga0/firmware